The only reason we can think of is that the haters aren’t bothering to post reviews. Well, that and the fact that we sell only world-class honey.

 As explained above, we generally do not put best before dates on our jars, especially the jars intended for sale in Canada or the United States.
 However, some North American have occasionally received a jar that does have a best before date on the jar and ask why.

 In the Canadian market, honey is not required to have a best before date.
 When we export our honey to some countries we are required to put a best before date on the jar.
 Sometimes we over-print for a particular order and those jars may be shipped to domestic customers.
 The best before date is only valid if storage conditions are strictly adhered to.
-We send a copy of our storage instructions to any customer who buys more than one case of honey from us and they are available right here on this website.
+You can read detailed storage instructions for soft-set raw honey here.

 Wendell Estate Honey is strained to organic standards so may have small pieces of beeswax, clumps of bee pollen or propolis.
 Bee pollen is healthy: it is collected from flowers and contains natural vitamins, proteins and minerals.
 Bee propolis is made by bees from tree and plant resins (black poplar in our area) and used as a glue by bees to strengthen their hives and plug drafty holes.
 Propolis is commonly collected, sold and eaten as a health supplement.
 Beeswax simply passes harmlessly through your body without being digested.